 Each white square on the in-game map is 100m².
 Therefore, if you are in a long-range shootout, you can pull out your map, spot roughly where they are judging from landmarks, and count up how many white lines separate the two of you.
 Aim accordingly and you should be able to land that first tasty long-range kill.

-Supply drops hold the best guns in the game
+Supply drops hold the best guns and armour in the game

 If you keep wondering where other players are getting their LMGs and sniper rifles then you have been shying away from those supply drops that are parachuted in by plane every few minutes.
 Each supply drop contains a medley of high-level gear, so if you want the very best items then you will need to find a vehicle, follow the container as it falls, and kill everyone else around the landing zone.